akarsh-enciphers/beta-Threads/content/upcoming.md

 6. Even gif  file should work or can get posted.

-7. Search option searching for  people, events, hashtags.
+7. Search option searching for  people, events, hashtags. (searches for people and post)(check if this is implemented)

-8. Bookmarks present on post to bookmark them.
+8. Bookmarks present on post to bookmark them.(added)

 9. Birthdate can be added  of an user as in profile section and other user can see this section.

-10. A bio field  added in the profile section where a user can write about him or his hobbies etc.
+10. A bio field  added in the profile section where a user can write about him or his hobbies etc. (added)